 Many of us turn to the fast and easy solution: fly spray.
 We douse our horses with our favorite brand, providing at least temporary respite from the bugs.
 However, there are many other steps we can take to protect our horses and ourselves from both the frustration and danger posed by flies and their fellow flying insects.

 Fly spray is an obvious solution to the immediate problem.
 Spray your horse, and the bugs are gone.
-That’s the idea, at least.
+That’s the idea, at least, to provide fly protection for your horse.

 Natural vs. Chemical